 Tablet Operating Systems

 Windows OS-based tablets follow the format of familiar Windows-based operating systems found on your computer.
-Many offer versions of programmes such as Word, PowerPoint and Excel.
-The Windows Store offers a wide array of apps, games, videos, movies, music, books and popular Windows programs.
+Many offer versions of programs such as Word, PowerPoint, and Excel.
+The Windows Store offers a wide array of apps, games, videos, movies, music, books, and popular Windows programs.
 Support is offered for multiple user accounts and parental controls.

 There are a wide variety of sizes for tablets, from 7 inches all the way up to 13 inches.
 Larger screens (10″+) offer great views and better resolution for watching videos, viewing

-web pages, playing games and typing documents.
-Smaller 7″ or 8″ tablets offer more compact portability for the traveller.
+web pages, playing games, and typing documents.
+Smaller 7″ or 8″ tablets offer more compact portability for the traveler.

-With most tablets, you need to be within a Wi-Fi hotspot to connect to the Internet.
+With most tablets, you must be within a Wi-Fi hotspot to connect to the Internet.
 Connected tablets allow you to also access the Internet using a cellular network

 A case will protect your tablet from damage and can also be used as a stand for comfortable viewing.
 Adding a keyboard will give you a laptop-type experience.
 Some attach to your tablet while others use Bluetooth so you can work wirelessly.

 Computer Mania stocks a wide selection of tablets.
-Our in store technical specialists can answer all your questions and assist you to find the best solution for your requirements.
+Our in-store technical specialists can answer all your questions and assist you in finding the best solution for your requirements.